hugeandbulk/genomics/GeneX/readme.md

 Can a human have one X chromosome?

 _About half of individuals with Turner syndrome have monosomy X, which means each cell in the individual's body has only one copy of the X chromosome instead of the usual two sex chromosomes.
 Turner syndrome can also occur if one of the sex chromosomes is partially missing or rearranged rather than completely absent_.

+What are the human X and Y chromosome?

+_In mammals, the sex chromosomes are called X and Y. Females have paired X chromosomes, one from each parent, while males have an X and a Y chromosome_.